 Uniform Crime Reporting Program Data [United States] (1960+)

 Scope: Periodic nationwide assessments of reported crimes.
 The UCR program was subsequently expanded to capture incident-level data with the implementation of the National Incident-Based Reporting System.
 The NIBRS data focus on various aspects of a crime incident.
 Gathering of hate crime data by the UCR program was began in 1990.
 Hate crimes are defined as crimes that manifest evidence of prejudice based on race, religion, sexual orientation, or ethnicity.
 In September 1994, disabilities, both physical and mental, were added to the list.
 Also see Missing Data in the Uniform Crime Reports, 1977-2000.
 Select data is also contained in Data-Planet Statistical Datasets.
-Also available in an easy to use cumulative format.
+Also available in an easy to use cumulative format1930-1959 are available as scans of the books.

 Where is the documentation: ICPSR site